jfachriz/Uxdroid/md/termux-x11.md

    ```

 2. **Expose the display context:**
-   Inside your Udroid prompt, set up your display target to watch the host communication channel:
+   Inside your Uxdroid prompt, set up your display target to watch the host communication channel:
 ```bash
    export DISPLAY=:1
    ```